Skip to content

 Additionally, other factors, such as co-existing conditions (e.g., learning disabilities, anxiety, depression) and environmental influences, can impact the manifestation of ADHD symptoms in school-aged children.

-It's important to note that not all children will exhibit the same symptoms or severity of symptoms, and the presentation of ADHD can change over time as children develop and mature.
+It’s important to note that not all children will exhibit the same symptoms or severity of symptoms, and the presentation of the disorder can change over time as children develop and mature.

 It is important to note that this condition can be underdiagnosed and undetected in adults, as symptoms may be attributed to other mental health conditions or life circumstances.